vbatchu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Subset the data taking columns that correspond to the mean and standard deviation measures from the dataset.
 * Assaign names to these columns from features.txt.
 * Replace activity IDs 1:6 in y_data with activity names from activity_labels.txt.
-* Assain appropriate names to columns in y_data and subject_data.
+* Assagn appropriate names to columns in y_data and subject_data.
 * Finally,  generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
-* The clean file is called tidy_data.txt, and uploaded to this repository.
+* The clean data file is called tidy_data.txt, and uploaded to this repository.